sst1xx/shooting-score-tracker/README.md

 ## Usage

-- To submit results, send a message to the bot with your best series and the number of central tens.
+- To submit results, send a message to the bot with your best series and the number of tens.
 - Use the `/status` command to check your current results.
 - The leaderboard will be published in the specified group every two weeks.